AlmudenaZhou/azure-ml-fine-food-review/README.md

 - Explore additional sentiment analysis models to improve detection of mismatches in subjective reviews.
 - Implement parallel processing to reduce training times when working with the full dataset.
-- Integrate AutoML and scoring components into the Azure training pipeline for enhanced model optimization.
+- Integrate AutoML component into the Azure training pipeline to optimize model performance.
+- Add a scoring and evaluation component to assess model accuracy and performance metrics.
+- Establish CI/CD pipelines using GitHub Actions for streamlined deployment and testing workflows.